WriskHQ/DataDocs/documentation/policy_transaction-properties-the-asset-schema-properties-the-data-schema.md

 ## modifications

-An explanation about the purpose of this instance.
+Whether the vehicle has modifications

 `modifications`